-Much of New York is struggling with an ongoing solid waste crisis, brought about by China's recent decision to stop receiving the state's trash.
-Not only would the expansion of the state's Bottle Bill increase recycling rates and make New York's environment and communities cleaner, it would also help municipal recycling programs that are currently facing a recycling crisis.
-Municipal recycling programs are particularly struggling with glass containers in their recycling streams.
-When glass breaks in curbside containers it can render much of the other materials unrecyclable for the municipality, or "contaminated".
-The expansion of the Bottle Bill to include wine, spirits, and hard cider would take a significant amount of the containers that municipalities are struggling with off their hands.
+Much of New York is struggling with an ongoing solid waste crisis, brought about by China's decision to stop receiving the waste from the United States, enacted in January 2018.
+Not only would the expansion of the state's Bottle Bill increase recycling rates and make New York's environment and communities cleaner, it would also support municipal recycling programs that are currently facing a crisis.
+Municipal recycling programs are particularly struggling with glass containers in their recycling streams because when the glass containers in curbside containers break, it can render much of the other materials unrecyclable for the municipality, or "contaminated".
+The expansion of the Bottle Bill to include wine, spirits, and hard cider would take a significant amount of the glass and plastic beverage containers that municipalities are struggling with off their hands.

 Even when recyclable materials are not contaminated by broken glass, the costs of recycling containers that are not covered under the state's Bottle Bill are too high for many municipalities.
-For example, the costs associated with collecting and processing PET plastic bottles and glass per ton are higher than revenues per ton for scrap material.2 Expanding the Bottle Bill would reduce or eliminate these costs for municipal programs by creating a financial incentive for consumers to return and an obligation for retailers to accept these containers, relieving the burden on local government recycling programs.
+For example, the costs associated with collecting and processing PET plastic bottles and glass per ton are higher than revenues per ton they can fetch as scrap material.2 Expanding the Bottle Bill would reduce or eliminate these costs by creating a financial incentive for consumers to return and an obligation for retailers to accept these containers, relieving the burden on municipal recycling programs.